FAQs

 So even though these were started quite late they still bloomed well even if the Delft Blue hyacinth in the green vase is one of the latest flowers.
 No, mid-December is not too late to start hyacinths!

-Why do some of my bulbs go mouldy?
+Why do some of my bulbs go mouldy? and

 I don't know.
 Below are the latest vases I took out of the cellar a few days ago (Dec 31st 2010) and I noticed that some of the bulbs are mouldy.
 That's common enough but I was wondering why - what makes one bulb go mouldy and another not.
 They have the same conditions so it isn't environment.
 I looked at vase shape but there's no correlation.
 I thought maybe a bulb lower in a large cup would be more likely to grow mould but that isn't the case.
 The quite open cup on the vase far left is very mouldy when it has a lot of air.
 And some of the bulbs within cups have no mould at all.
-I think this set of bulbs is mouldier than others I brought up from the cellar earlier so I guess the longer in the cellar the more likely to get mouldy?mouldy hyacinth bulbs
+I think this set of bulbs is mouldier than others I brought up from the cellar earlier so I guess the longer in the cellar the more likely to get mouldy?

 mouldy hyacinth bulbs (above and below)